 12. Plan a big night out at bars and nightclubs.

-Visit the Belmont Lounge or Havana for cocktails, and the Rhino Room nightclub.
+Visit the Belmont Lounge or Havana for cocktails.

 13. See cool furniture, clothing and gift shops in Capitol Hill.